1956: “Be-Bop-A-Lula,” the first single by Gene Vincent and His Blue Caps, was released. The record reached #5 and sold over a million copies.

 1962: Elvis Presley released his seventh studio album, Pot Luck.

-1964: Davie Jones and the King Bees released “Liza Jane,” their first single in Britain, an arrangement of the early 1900s standard “Li’l Liza Jane.”
+1964: British band Davie Jones and the King Bees released their first single, “Liza Jane,” an arrangement of the early 1900s standard “Li’l Liza Jane.”
 Despite promoting the single on several television shows and generous radio coverage, the record sold poorly and the group was subsequently dropped by Decca Records.
 Less than two years later, Davie Jones became David Bowie.

 1964: The Rolling Stones started their first US tour with a show at the Swing Auditorium in San Bernardino, California.